Designed to stand out

 Solo Strings Legato Trailer - Andy Blaney (0:00 / 1:15)

-Six years ago, Spitfire released Solo Strings, one of our first ever libraries.
+Six years ago, Spitfire released the original Solo Strings, one of our first ever libraries.
 Since then, we have clocked up over 2,500 hours of sampling experience, so we knew it was time we revisited these essential instruments.
-They can add individuality and definition to big string writing, as well as capture soaring solos, whether for film, games or pop music.
+They can add individuality and definition to big string writing, as well as capture soaring solos for film, games or pop music.
 Think of the solo violin in John Williams’ score for Schindler’s List, Fratres by Arvo Pärt, John Corigliano’s Red Violin, or the cello carrying the Game of Thrones theme.

 Soloists are exceptional players, and capturing them on a recording presented unique challenges.
 We needed to go beyond expectation, making each instrument versatile enough to match the emotional temperature of your music, offering a vast range of mic positions and articulations to blend perfectly with our Symphonic and Chamber collections.
 Our new solo violin can be played in three distinct modes and was performed by three distinctly different players: Virtuoso, 1st Desk and Progressive, each containing not only their own range of articulations, but also a range of recording locations in the hall and different styles of performance.
 Virtuoso, with a standing player, captures the sound of a sonata, or a featured soloist out in front of the orchestra performing in a ‘concerto’ style.
 1st Desk was recorded on the front desk of the first violins, perfectly placed for adding individuality and definition to a string line, while still able to blend in with the section.
 Our “1st Desk” performer plays “out”, leading the orchestra.
 Our progressive player was recorded further away from the conductor, designed to fit into larger string sections, or offer up solo passages in a more contemporary vernacular, opening the door to a modern, filmic sound of extended techniques including “Mandolin pizzicato” and “Tremolo whispers”.